 Though we've raved about other Pelican products in the past, this wheeled cooler left us less impressed than we'd hoped.
 We tested the 80-quart version, which has great insulation, decent durability, and the easiest latches we tested.
 However, the rigid wheels, heavy design, and low clearance gave us a series of unpleasant rolling experiences.
-If you're after a great wheeled cooler, check out the Rovr RollR instead.
-It's better than this Pelican in all ways except insulation.
+At the end of the day, it's one of our least favorite rolling coolers we tested.

 Pelican Elite Wheeled Review